 The fact that you don't see the results till a few days later, and there are fewer

-of them means that look at them more carefully, and hopefully learn from your mistakes.
+of them means that you look at them more carefully, and hopefully learn from your mistakes.

 I think one of the most important 'lessons' is learning what will make a good photo.
 With digital you can snap as fast as you like, and use automatic shutters to take several shots per second.
 It's easy to think that "one of them has got to be good", but it means you spend less time looking at how what you're photographing is changing and how different compositions and amounts of zoom look.
 You may not know why one image is better than another - you won't even remember which was which.

 It took me a bit of time to be convinced by the colours of digital photography, finding that a good slide film had a better 'depth' of colour than digital.
-But much of that is due to cameras having default settings that give you extra contrast and saturation for greater impact.
-Digital SLRs don't do that, which means that you end up with an image that has more depth for the colours that are within the picture.
+But much of that is due to digital cameras having default settings that give you extra contrast and saturation for greater impact.
+Slide films also each have their 'character' which in most cases adds richness of tone.

 © Gordon Stokes, 1980-2018